DIY Farmhouse Console Table

 plans for a console table.

-This is the plan I used for the cuts – you can download a pdf of this here.
-Really, the top of the plan is just a visual – use the bottom “cuts needed” section to make to cut all of your pieces.
-And, when in doubt, make those 1×2 12.25″ cuts a little long.
-I originally planned on those being 13″, but I had to go back later and cut some off to fit the table.
+Note: When in doubt, make those 1x2 12.25" cuts a little long.
+I originally planned on those being 13", but I had to go back later and cut some off to fit the table.
 You can always cut off a little later, but you can't add back!
-Same with the 9.25″ pieces – I had to take a smidge off to fit our table, but that can be done later if needed.

 using a jig to drill a pocket hole.

-Step 3: Assemble table ends and attach.
+Step 2: Assemble table ends and attach them to make the table frame.

 side of the table before assembling.

-Now, assembly can start!
-Take 2 of your 30″ 2×4 pieces and attach them with 2 of the 5″ pieces.
-It helped me to lay all 4 pieces in place flat on the floor and to push what will be the top of the table up against the wall – this helps make sure the 5″ piece at the top is flush with the top of the 2 30″ pieces (so you'll have a nice flat table top).
-Drill the 2.5″ pocket hole screws into each pre-drilled pocket hole in the 5″ pieces to attach the four pieces of wood.
-The top 5″ piece is flush with the top of the 30″ pieces; the bottom 5″ piece is 2″ up from the bottom of the 30″ pieces to give the table feet.
+Now, the assembly can start!
+Take 2 of the 30" 2x4 table legs and attach them with 2 of the 5" pieces (as seen above).
+It helped me to lay all 4 pieces in place flat on the floor and to push what will be the top of the table up against the wall.
+This helps make sure the 5" piece at the top is flush with the top of the 2 30" pieces (so you'll have a nice flat table top).

 You'll assemble 2 of these end pieces; one for each side of the table.